 - Night Skiing – 1.5 km of lighted trails offer ski buffs the chance to keep going after sundown.
 Guests call our night skiing experience “magical.”

 More winter fun, for when you’re not on the ski trails:

 - Snowshoeing – Venture into the back-country or get off the beaten path when you strap on a pair of traditional or modern snowshoes.
 Explore the woods on your own, or follow one of Bearskin Lodge’s lakeside or deep woods groomed snowshoe trails.

 - Broomball – All the fun of hockey without bulky equipment and contact – fun to play or just watch.

 - Ice skating – The lake that we paddle in the summer provides a perfect surface to skate for winter fun.
 Our groomed ice rink is lighted, so the ice rink or pond hockey fun doesn’t end when the sun goes down.

 - Mushing at Bearskin - Experience a dog sledding adventure into the deep wilderness at Bearskin Lodge on the Gunflint Trail this winter.

-- Ice fishing – We’ll be honest: for some mysterious reason, ice fishing on East Bearskin Lake is surprisingly futile.
+- Ice fishing – We’ll be honest: for some mysterious reason, ice fishing on our own East Bearskin Lake is surprisingly futile.
 But that doesn’t mean you can’t have a great “fresh caught” fish dinner while staying in your Bearskin cabin or lodge.
-Our front desk staff members will be happy to direct you to other nearby lakes with winter fishing “hotspots” for walleye and lake trout.
+Our front desk staff members will be happy to direct you to other nearby accessible lakes with winter fishing “hotspots” for lake trout and walleye.